-Avoid factors and conditions that can lead to a sharps injury, such as hurrying, or working when you are tired or not feeling well.
+Avoid factors and conditions that can lead to a sharps injury, such as rushing or working when you are tired or not feeling well.
 Keep work area organized and uncrowded so that sharp items are always visible.
-More information on sharps safety is available at www.ehs.washington.edu/resource/sharps-safety-research-578.
+More information on sharps safety is available.